ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

     dt = tables[[p]]
     if (!("eventname" %in% names(dt)))
       dt$eventname = "baseline_year_1_arm_1"
+    # we should replace this with the correct alias in the csv
     if ("lmt_subject_id" %in% names(dt))
       dt$src_subject_id = dt$lmt_subject_id
     tables[[p]] = dt